DylanProctor/IoT-Desktop-Security/README.md

 # IoT-Desktop-Security
-A PIR sensor to detect intruders notifying an alert to your phone and take a picture of the perpetrator, while using PubNub's data streaming network
+IoT PIR motion sesnsor alerting your phone of an intruder detected.
+Powered by PubNub